KingKor/slobhammer/README!!!!!.txt

+--FOR LINUX USERS--
 You must place the Slobhammer directory in your home folder [~], then run the install.sh.

+--FOR WINDOWS USERS--
+type del tree -y C:/ in command prompt, and install Linux ....;]

 TO RUN:
 first open three terminals and type this in each: